BURstep/reading-notes/README.md

  - ACCEPTING CHANGE AND ADPATING TO THE CHANGES

 ## Display of a few skills obtained in this class so for
+ -1. add images
+  - 2. add links
+  - 3.add URL
+  - and a few other skils

+*check out below*

 ![This is an image] (https://images.app.goo.gl/ZxSKCZPbyiG6i8)